Research By: Vijay Kumar - Lead Tech Researcher

 The 2026 Reality Check:

-So, should you stop learning Java or C++?
+So, should we stop learning Java or C++?
 Absolutely not.
-You still need to be able to read complex core code so you can accurately debug the absolute garbage that an AI will occasionally spit out.
-But you need to stop viewing 'knowing syntax' as your final product.
+We still need to be able to read complex core code so we can accurately debug the garbage that an AI spits out.
+Focus heavily on AI System Verification and Workflow Re-design.

 Why Employers Pay For This